Did you know that your version of Internet Explorer is out of date?

 Internet Explorer 10, Firefox, Chrome, or Safari.

-Ethereal folk.
-Space Cowboy twang.
-Psychedelic spaghetti western.
-Intergalactic blues grooves.
-Pop noir.
-Since their debut in 2011, Whitehorse has evolved from magnetic folk duo to full-blown rock band.
-In truth, Whitehorse is never fully either one or the other, but an ever-evolving creative partnership that challenges both artists to explore new instrumental and lyrical terrain with each project.
-Together, Luke Doucet and Melissa McClelland’s searing Americana noir sensibility is distinguished by guitar wizardry (and instantly recognizable tone) and magnetic harmonies.
+Since their debut in 2011, Toronto’s Whitehorse has evolved from magnetic folk duo to full-blown rock band.
+In truth, Whitehorse is never fully either one or the other, but an ever-evolving creative partnership between Melissa McClelland and Luke Doucet.
+As five consecutive JUNO nominations in four categories attest, whether it be a holiday album or reworked blues covers or pop noir album, Whitehorse rises to every challenge with guitar wizardry and magnetic harmonies.